 Perenco started operating in Colombia in 1993, when the company acquired assets in the Los Llanos Basin.
-Eleven years later, the presence of the company was enhanced with the acquisition of Petrobras Colombia (PEC).
+Twenty one years later, the presence of the company was enhanced with the acquisition of Petrobras Colombia (PEC).

 In Colombia, the operated production of Perenco now exceeds 21,000 boepd.